 Since weather services offer more accurate advance forecasting these days, it’s easier to maintain up-to-date news about local weather patterns and potential flight delays.
 Most airlines enable you to sign up for alerts and reminders via email or text message.
 You can also register for the State Department’s Smart Traveler Enrollment Program to be notified in case of emergency situations.

-According to the National Oceanic and Atmospheric Administration, this year’s Hurricane Season Outlook suggests a below-normal hurricane season is likely.
+According to the National Oceanic and Atmospheric Administration (NOAA), this year’s Hurricane Season Outlook suggests a below-normal hurricane season is likely.
 There’s a 70 percent chance of a below-normal season, 25 percent chance of a near-normal season, and a 5 percent chance of an above-normal season.

 The Climate Prediction Center also predicts 7 to 12 named storms, 3 to 6 hurricanes, and 0 to 2 major hurricanes.
 Last year, there were 13 named storms, 2 hurricanes, and 0 major hurricanes.
 In 2012, there were 19 named storms, 10 hurricanes, and 1 major hurricane.